wahidsadik/ansible-role-harden-ubuntu/README.md

 The role defines the following variables in `defaults/main.yml`:

+    enable_auto_update: True
+    enable_fail2ban: True
+    enable_ufw: True

+    add_deployment_user: True
     deployment_user: deployer
     deployment_group: deployer

+    enable_stop_password_authentication: True
+    enable_stop_root_login: True

+Set the values of the first 4 variables to `False` disable those behavior.
+It is highly recommended that all flags should be used.

 Users must pass the following parameters (i.e. variables):

+TODO: Mention that `enable_stop_password_authentication: True` will impact remote login for `root` user; local SSH should be fine.

 - `deployment_password`.
 Has to be encrypted password.
 See the below section on how to generate one.